 Foreign workers have rights under BC employment laws

 “I came to BC for the summer to work on a blueberry farm.
 After a few weeks, I realized I wasn’t getting paid what was promised.
 I worried that if I complained I would get sent home.
 Luckily I went to a workshop that explained my rights.
 That helped me decide to talk with my employer about it.
 They started paying me the full amount I was supposed to get.”

 Foreign workers are covered by the main employment legislation in BC.
 This is the same law that applies to all employees in the province.
 It sets minimum standards that employers must meet, including for:

 - minimum wage

 Note that some of these standards don’t apply to farm workers, who are covered by a different set of rules.
-Check out our page on seasonal workers for more information.

 See our guidance on work-related topics for more information on your rights under BC employment laws.